ajaygunalan/ajaygunalan.github.io/_includes/research.md

  1. [Study of Motor: Design, Dynamics, Drive](../projects/past/motor.html)

 	A robot is essential a bunch of coupled Motors with varying load.
-I personally believe that without understanding the basic building block of robots which is the motor, it would be very hard to develop algorithm which can outperform us.
-Thus here, we will try to understand the fundamental limitations of motor dynamic.
+I believe that without understanding the basic building block of robots which is the motor, it would be very hard to develop an algorithm which can outperform us.
+Thus here, we will try to understand the fundamental limitations of motor dynamic

     ---

  2. [Stoch](../projects/past/stoch.html)

-	"Stoch" is the quadruped developed at RBCCPS, I was a small part of the ver 1.0 and was fully involved for the software developemnt of second generation (Stoch 2.0).
-The goal of the project is develop versatile, legged robot.
+	Stoch is the quadruped developed at RBCCPS.
+I was a small part of the ver 1.0 and was fully involved for the software development of second generation (Stock 2.0).
+The goal of the project is to develop a versatile, legged robot.

     ---

  3. [Smart Intravenous Dripper](../projects/past/sid.html)

-	Automation of IV-drippers which are used in Hospitals to prevent back flow of blood or air blockage.
+    Medical automation of IV-drippers to prevent backflow of blood and air blockage.

     ---

  4. [Asimov Robotics](../projects/past/asimov.html)

-	A little bit of histroy of how why I ended up in Robotics.
+	A bit of history of how why I ended up in Robotics.
 Why robotics is a fascinating, & interesting, field.
 The various projects I did at Asimov Robotics.
 The current state of the robotics industry.

 <br>